testflows/TestFlows-WebSite/source/_posts/blog/writing-test-programs-not-just-tests.md

 # Everything is reusable and composable

 One of the most powerful ideas behind test programs is that **everything can be defined once, reused anywhere, and composed into larger flows**.
-When reusability isn’t needed, you can define steps inline.
+When reusability isn’t needed, you can define everything inline.
 In practice, mixing both styles is not only possible but often beneficial for improving test code readability.

 For reusability: